Company FAQs

 1Why did I receive a "negative report"?

-1. Sample was collected from a site where there was no microbial species.
+• Sample was collected from a site where there were no microbial species.

-2. Biocides or Lidocaine at 4% or higher was on the sample.
+• Biocides or Lidocaine at 4% or higher came into contact with the sample, this can degrade the DNA in the sample.

 Antibiotic Sensitivities & Viable vs Non-viable bacteria